scala-js/scala-js/JAVALIB.md

 ###  Versioning / Release Frequency / Quality

-Is the versioning (i.e. pre-relese v.s. stable) and release frequency of the core artifacts appropriate for the API?
+Is the versioning (i.e. pre-release v.s. stable) and release frequency of the core artifacts appropriate for the API?

 Are the quality expectations of the core repo appropriate for the